nevakee716/cwNetwork/help/Help_layout.md

 For exemple, if you are on the objectPage of an application, you want to display sent and received flux.
 Put the network under the associationNode of the sent flux, then add the node id of the received flux in this option.
 Use comma as a splitter

-### Cluster On
+### Activate Cluster
-C:\dev_layout\debug_layout\libs\Network\src\cwLayoutNetwork.parse.js

 Activate the cluster option, that allow you to cluster element according to the group.
 PS : the cluster doesn't duplicate the object, and it try to put the element in the bigger cluster.
 To move a cluster click on the first element

+### Hide Cluster Menu

+Hide the cluster menu, you can still init the cluster

 ### Cluster To Select On Start